fleetdm/fleet/articles/tales-from-fleet-security-speeding-up-macos-updates-with-nudge.md

 ![Simple mode](../website/assets/images/articles/tales-from-fleet-security-speeding-up-macos-updates-with-nudge-1-1012x590@2x.png)

 We did not tweak the other settings.
-After gaining experience with the tool, we might tweak parameters related to grace periods and number of deferrals allowed.
+After gaining experience with the tool, we might tweak parameters related to grace periods and the number of deferrals allowed.
 Until we have more data, the defaults seem like a good baseline.

 ### Nudge itself